Patient Outcomes

 A fall in a hospital is when a patient suddenly and unintentionally falls to the ground.
 This can happen in a hospital setting for a number of reasons, such as a change in medication, the after effects of an anaesthetic, or just because the surroundings are unfamiliar.
 Falls can injure patients and affect their recovery and independence.

 This graph below shows the number of patients that sustain a fall that caused an injury as a percentage of total patient bed-days (the number of days that all patients spend in hospital).
-Mulgrave Private achieves a lower rate (better) than the industry benchmark.

 Unplanned Re-Admissions